mwardynski/crypto-project/docs.md

 Unfortunately, we need to reduce the complexity of this test even lower, which is to $O(log d)$, to suffice the requirements.

-##### FRI - Fast Reed — Solomon Interactive Oracle Proof of Proximity - general idea
+#### FRI - Fast Reed — Solomon Interactive Oracle Proof of Proximity

 To reduce the complexity, we need to receive some auxiliary information about the function $f$.
 After receiving this information from the prover, the complexity can be reduced to $O(log d)$, yet for the whole process, the prover remains untrusted.
 The prover will enable the verifier to query the auxiliary functions on selected by verifier locations, but to guarantee, that the prover won't be able to cheat and send the correct value after getting to know the query from verifier, prover needs to commit to the values of the auxiliary function before receiving the actual query.
 In the case of STARK, prover commits to these functions using Merkle tree.